 Do you offer emergency house calls?

 If your pet is having an emergency (e.g. not eating, lethargy, vomiting/diarrhea, labored breathing, seizure, trauma, bleeding, toxin or foreign body ingestion, weakness, collapse, unable to walk/stand, or anything else that you perceive to be an emergency), please call and go to your closest animal emergency hospital as soon as possible.
+If you can’t transport your pet there then search online for a pet ambulance.

 We’re moving/traveling overseas—can you do my pet’s international/Hawaii health certificate?

-I only do domestic health certificates within the 49 continental states which excludes Hawaii and International destinations.
+I only do domestic health certificates within the 49 continental states which excludes Hawaii and international destinations.

 Do you offer the Rabies titer test (FAVN) required for pet export to Rabies-free state (Hawaii) and countries (Singapore, Taiwan, Australia, New Zealand, Japan, etc)?